turingschool/front-end-curriculum/projects/2DoBox-Pivot.md

 * CSS for the project should be structured matching the new Sass style.
   * Re-read [this intermission assignment](http://thesassway.com/beginner/how-to-structure-a-sass-project) for an idea of how to set up a structure for Sass

-* CSS code should be exceptionally DRY (Do Not Repeat Yourself) - meaning that there is _no_ repetion of CSS that could be broken reasonably into variables and mixins.
+* CSS code should be exceptionally DRY (Do Not Repeat Yourself) - meaning that there is _no_ repetition of CSS that could be broken reasonably into variables and mixins.
   * Read through this [lesson](http://frontend.turing.edu/lessons/introduction-to-sass.html) for an idea of what Sass can do

 * Atleast one advanced feature of Sass should be used to enhance the project.